Privacy

 Organizational Privacy

-Companies, schools, hospitals, governments all hold sensitive data.
-They care a lot more about privacy compared to individual users.
+Companies, schools, hospitals, and governments all hold sensitive data.
+They care far more about privacy than individual users.

 • Companies